marcwiest/helixcss/README.md

   shorthand property (the entire declaration is ignored) or when used on pseudo elements like `::before` & `::after`.

-## Roadmap

-1. Clean mixin-only components to avoid nested selectors and code bloat.
-2. Create a proper documentation.

 ## Browser & OS Support

 HelixCSS supports IE9+ & Android2.3+.